taufek/dockery/README.md

 that holds 2 folders:

 1. apps - where you setup your multiple ruby/rails projects
 1. dockery - where you checkout Dockery project.
+All commands (`docker-sync`, `docker-compose`, `synch.sh`) should be run in this folder.

 ```
 <main_folder>